 - 1. The posting of emergency response and evacuation procedures on the LAVC website - 2.
-Providing emergency information in our School Catalog - 3.
+Providing emergency information in our College Catalog - 3.
 Providing other emergency notifications and procedures through Email/Social Media blast

 LAVC will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
-Copies of test documentation are available from the College Emergency Coordinator's Office.
+Copies of test documentation are available from Administrative Services Office.

-APPENDIX A CALIFORNIA DEFINITIONS OF DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT AND STALKING
+XV.
+APPENDIX A. CALIFORNIA DEFINITIONS OF DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT, AND STALKING